Philipp Lenard

-Early life and work
+Biography

-Philipp Lenard was born in Pressburg (Pozsony, today's Bratislava), on 7 June 1862 in the Kingdom of Hungary.
-The Lenard family had originally come from Tyrol in the 17th century, while his mother's family originated from Baden, the parents were German-speaking.
-His father, Philipp von Lenardis (1812–1896), was a wine-merchant in Pressburg.
-His mother was Antonie Baumann (1831–1865).
-The young Lenard studied at the Pozsonyi Királyi Katolikus Főgymnasium (today Gamča), and as he writes it in his autobiography, this made a big impression on him (especially the personality of his teacher, Virgil Klatt).
+Philipp Eduard Anton von Lenard was born on 7 June 1862 in Pressburg (now Bratislava, Slovakia), then located in the Kingdom of Hungary, the son of Philipp von Lenard (1812–1896), a wine merchant in Pressburg, and Antonie Baumann (1831–1865).
+His father's family had originally come from Tyrol, while his mother's family originated from Baden; both parents were German-speaking.
+Among his mostly Germanic ancestors, he also had Hungarian ones.

+Lenard attended the Pozsonyi Királyi Katolikus Főgymnasium (today Gamča), and as he records in his autobiography, this made a big impression on him (especially the personality of his teacher, Virgil Klatt).
 In 1880, he studied physics and chemistry in Vienna and in Budapest.
-In 1882, Lenard left Budapest and returned to Pressburg, but in 1883, he moved to Heidelberg after his tender for an assistant's position in the University of Budapest was refused.
-In Heidelberg, he studied under the illustrious Robert Bunsen, interrupted by one semester in Berlin with Hermann von Helmholtz, and he obtained a doctoral degree in 1886.
-In 1887 he worked again in Budapest under Loránd Eötvös as a demonstrator.
-After posts at Aachen, Bonn, Breslau, Heidelberg (1896–1898), and Kiel (1898–1907), he returned finally to the University of Heidelberg in 1907 as the head of the Philipp Lenard Institute.
-In 1905, Lenard became a member of the Royal Swedish Academy of Sciences, and in 1907, of the Hungarian Academy of Sciences.
+In 1882, he left Budapest and returned to Pressburg, but in 1883 moved to Heidelberg after his tender for an assistant's position at the University of Budapest was refused.
+At the University of Heidelberg, he studied under Robert Bunsen, interrupted by one semester in Berlin with Hermann von Helmholtz.
+He also studied under Georg Quincke, and received his Ph.D. in 1886.
+The following year, he worked as a demonstrator under Loránd Eötvös at Budapest.

-His early work included studies of phosphorescence and luminescence and the conductivity of flames.

-Contributions to physics

-Photoelectric investigations
+In 1892, Lenard became a Privatdozent and an assistant to Heinrich Hertz at the University of Bonn; Lenard and Hertz conducted experiments with cathode rays, which led to him winning the 1905 Nobel Prize in Physics.
+After brief stays at the University of Breslau (1894–1895), RWTH Aachen (1895–1896), and the University of Heidelberg (1896–1898), he was appointed Professor Ordinarius at the University of Kiel in 1898.
+In 1907, he returned to Heidelberg, where he remained until his retirement in 1931.

+Lenard died on 20 May 1947 in Messelhausen at the age of 84.